virgili0/Virgilio/Topics/statistics-fundamentals.md

 Test your knowledge with some of [these exercises](https://www.math.kth.se/matstat/gru/sf1901/TCOMK/exercises.pdf).

-Anyway you can find a ton of them online, and remember, that the more you practise, the better you will get!
+Anyway, you can find a ton of them online, and remember, that the more you practice, the better you will get!

 ### Bayesian Statistics

-This last topic is not fundamental for a first pass study, but it's highty recommended since some of Machine Learning algorithms are based on it or leverage some concepts from Bayesian Theory.
+This last topic is not fundamental for a first pass study, but it's highly recommended since some of Machine Learning algorithms are based on it or leverage some concepts from Bayesian Theory.

-The Bayesian approach is often distinguished from the "classical" approach, which you have studied in the [Descriptive Statistics](#Descriptive-Statistics) section, and which is called "frequentist" when compared to the "bayesian" approach.
+The Bayesian approach is often distinguished from the "classical" approach, which you have studied in the [Descriptive Statistics](#Descriptive-Statistics) section, and which is called "frequentist" when compared to the "Bayesian" approach.

-The Bayesian approach to statistics is based upon the famous [Bayes Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem), which states that the probability of event when a prior evidence or knowledge of conditions is given and that might be related to that event.
+The Bayesian approach to statistics is based upon the famous [Bayes Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem), which states that the probability of an event when prior evidence is given and that might be related to that event.

 For example, if cancer is related to age, then, using Bayes’ theorem, a person’s age can be used to more precisely or accurately assess the probability that they have cancer, in contrast to the assessment of the probability of cancer made without knowledge of the person's age.

-You can take this course to understand Bayesian approach to statistics, along with many more concepts, taking the following course:
+You can take this course to understand the Bayesian approach to statistics, along with many more concepts, taking the following course:

 [**Statistical Rethinking - Video Lectures**](https://www.youtube.com/playlist?list=PLDcUM9US4XdM9_N6XUUFrhghGJ4K25bFc)